-The CORA analysis variability has a mean amplitude of 0.85°C with a clear seasonal cycle of about 0.3°C. The CORA analysis mean variability amplitude averages 0.95 °C in the 75-125 m depth layer, with a monthly variability uncorrelated with the seasonal cycle.
-The seasonal cycle amplitude is null in the other layers, with a CORA analysis mean variability amplitude of 0.6°C in the 275-325 m depth layer, 0.4°C in the 475-525 m depth layer, 0.2°C in the 975-1025 m depth layer and 0.1°C in the 1475-1525 m depth layer.
-The higher frequency variability decreases with depth and is almost null in the deeper layers as seen on figure 9 and 10.
-The noisy shape of this high frequency variability is probably a result of ocean monthly variability and the changing locations of the ocean profiles.
+The CORA analysis variability has a mean amplitude of $0.85 \,^{\circ}$ C with a clear seasonal cycle of about $0.3 \,^{\circ}$ C in the 0-50 m layer.
+The CORA analysis mean variability amplitude averages $0.95 \,^{\circ}$ C in the 75-125 m depth layer, with a monthly variability uncorrelated with the seasonal cycle.
+The seasonal cycle amplitude is null in the deeper layers, with a CORA analysis mean variability amplitude of $0.6 \,^{\circ}$ C in the 275-325 m depth layer, $0.4 \,^{\circ}$ C in the 475-525 m depth layer, $0.2 \,^{\circ}$ C in the 975-1025 m depth layer, and $0.1 \,^{\circ}$ C in the 1475-1525 m depth layer.
+The higher-frequency variability decreases with depth and is almost null in the deeper layers, as seen in Figs. 9 and 10.
+The noisy shape of this high-frequency variability is probably a result of ocean monthly variability and the changing locations of the ocean profiles.

-The 2014-2015 spike in the ocean variability, detected in all the layers except for the deeper one in the NRT analysis, are caused by many XBT profiles.
-Most of those profiles are deployed in the Indian Ocean across a transect linking the Gulf of Aden to Perth, Australia, corresponding to measurements performed by the ship of opportunity program (Goni et al. 2009).
-The profiles have been extracted from the World Ocean Database and have thus not been validated with the Coriolis real time validation framework.
-Many biases and spikes, probably due to issues with the probes or with poor insolation of the XBT wire problems, have been flagged in delayed time mode.
-The largest part of the upper layers spikes in the NRT and RAW analysis is a result of these erroneous measurements.
-In addition to the usual issues with the XBT measurements, the profiles sometimes indicated negative values at subsurface depth or temperature of 36.269°C at depth located above the maximum functioning depth of the XBT (460 m depth for T-4 and T-6, 760 m depth for Deep Blue).
-These unrealistic values have not been flagged after the extraction from the WOD dataset, resulting in exponential growth of the local amplitude of temperature standard deviation in the RAW and NRT analysis in the 475-525 m depth and 975-1025 m depth layers.
+The 2014-2015 spike in the ocean variability, detected in all the layers except for the deeper one in the NRT analysis, is caused by many XBT profiles.
+Most of those profiles are deployed in the Indian Ocean across a transect linking the Gulf of Aden to Perth, Australia, corresponding to measurements performed by the Ship of Opportunity Program (Goni et al., 2009).
+The profiles have been extracted from the World Ocean Database and thus have not been validated with the Coriolis real-time validation framework.
+Many biases and spikes, probably due to issues with the probes or with poor insulation of the XBT wires, have been flagged in delayed-time mode.
+The largest part of the upper layer spikes in the NRT and RAW analyses is a result of these erroneous measurements.
+In addition to the usual issues with the XBT measurements, the profiles sometimes indicated negative values at subsurface depths or temperatures of 36.269 °C at depth located above the maximum functioning depth of the XBT (460 m of depth for T-4 and T-6, 760 m depth for Deep Blue).
+These unrealistic values were not flagged after extraction from the WOD dataset, resulting in exponential growth of the local amplitude of temperature standard deviation in the RAW and NRT analysis in the 475-525 m depth and 975-1025 m depth layers.